Industry FAQs: Free Trade Zone

 What is a "special risk"?

 Answer: In order to be eligible for placement in the Free Trade Zone, risks must meet the requirements of Article 63 and Regulation No. 86.
-There are two classifications of special risks.
-A Class 1 risk is any policy that generates annual premiums of at least $100,000 for one kind of insurance, or $200,000 in the aggregate for more than one kind of insurance if no single kind exceeds $100,000.
+There are three classifications of special risks.
+A Class 1 risk is any policy that generates annual premiums of at least $100,000 for one kind of insurance, or $150,000 in the aggregate for more than one kind of insurance if no single kind exceeds $100,000.
 A Class 2 risk is a coverage that is of an unusual nature, a high loss hazard, or difficult to place.
 The Department maintains a list of coverages that are eligible to be written as Class 2 risks, which is updated periodically.
-If a risk does not qualify under Class 1, it may be written in the Free Trade Zone only if it appears in the Class 2 list.
+A Class 3 risk, which was added by Chapter 490 of the laws of 2011, is a policy issued to a large commercial insured that employs or retains a special risk manager to assist in the negotiation and purchase of the policy.
+However, a medical malpractice insurance policy may not be written as a Class 3 risk.
+If a risk does not qualify under Class 1 or Class 3, it may be written in the Free Trade Zone only if it appears in the Class 2 list.

 What are the advantages of obtaining a special Free Trade Zone license?